+The name set in the name part of Contact Details, where that term has its SMETS meaning, and so the name of the Supplier.

 Tag

 The first element within a Message Header or part of a Message that provides identification of the Message or part of Message that follows.